thomasWeise/aitoa/book/comparing/performanceIndicators/README.md

 We can then make statements such as "Algorithm&nbsp;$\mathcal{B}$ is ten times faster than algorithm&nbsp;$\mathcal{A}$ [in solving this problem]."
 An improvement in the objective value, as we could measure in the vertical cut approach, has no such interpretable meaning, since we do not know whether it is hard or easy to, for instance, squeeze out 10 more time units of makespan in a JSSP instance.

-The "vertical cuts" idea is applied, for instance, in the [COCO Framework](http://coco.lri.fr/) for benchmarking numerical optimization algorithms&nbsp;[@HAFR2010RPBBOB2ES; @FHRA2015CDR1].
+The "horizontal cuts" idea is applied, for instance, in the [COCO Framework](http://coco.lri.fr/) for benchmarking numerical optimization algorithms&nbsp;[@HAFR2010RPBBOB2ES; @FHRA2015CDR1].

 One disadvantage of this method is that we cannot guarantee that a run will reach the specified goal quality.
 Maybe sometimes the algorithm will get trapped in a local optimum before that.